devvy-boi/floaty-boi/README.md

 1. Ensure the correct manifest version is set in `.env`
 2. Run `yarn cli build:zip` to build the extension and create a zip file in the `.cache/zip` folder

+### Contributing

+While we wait to get things sorted with the relevant webstores, this project will not be accepting contributions or feature requests.